-Zelenskyy on surprise Baltics tour to rally support against Russia
+Zelenskyy says Western hesitation on aid emboldens Putin

 — Volodymyr Zelenskyy / Володимир Зеленський (@ZelenskyyUa) January 10, 2024

-“The presidents will discuss the war in Ukraine, support for Ukraine and its integration in the European Union and NATO,” Nauseda’s office said in a statement.
+Foreign Minister Margus Tsahkna said that Tallinn was ready “to allocate 0.25 percent of its GDP to military aid to Ukraine” over the next four years.

-The Ukrainian leader will also give a public speech, Nauseda’s office said.
+“It’s way cheaper to support Ukraine now compared to the price the international community would have to pay if Russia would reach the goals of this merciless aggression,” said Tsahkna.

-The small countries on the Baltic Sea are among Ukraine’s staunchest political, financial and military supporters.
-Zelenskyy’s visit comes ahead of the second anniversary of Russia’s February 2022 invasion of Ukraine.
+The countries on the Baltic Sea are among Ukraine’s staunchest political, financial and military supporters.
+Zelenskyy’s visit comes ahead of the second anniversary of Russia’s February 2022 full-scale invasion of Ukraine.

 With the prospects of a protracted war growing, Ukraine has been appealing to its Western allies for more financial and military assistance.